How To Avoid Water Damage?

 You would think that as a plumber, I would be immune to water damage in my own house.
 However, that is far from the case.
 Water can be a cruel mistress and has cost me personally thousands in damages.
 Please take on board my advice and tips, and these are all pearls of wisdom and all from experiences over the past 20 years of plumbing.

 Millions of dollars are wasted annually due to damage caused by water.
 More interesting is the fact that with simple education, we can reduce and even eliminate water damage from affecting our houses.
-Be it your living room being flooded due to a burst pipe in the laundry area, the cupboards and vanities being ruined due to an undetected leaking pipe or the bedroom getting drenched due to a leak in the roof.
+Be it your living room being flooded due to a burst pipe in the laundry area, the cupboards and vanities being ruined due to an undetected leaking pipe, or the bedroom getting drenched due to a leak in the roof.

 As a homeowner, taking preventive measures can help avoid water damage inside your house.

-A blocked drain, be it a sewer drain or the stormwater drain, can flood water inside the property and can cause water damage both inside and outside of the house.
-The most common cause of this is the accumulation of toilet paper, wet wipes, and diapers that have stuck inside the drain pipes.
+A blocked drain, whether sewer or stormwater, can flood water inside the property and cause water damage both inside and outside the house.

-So proper disposal is one good way to prevent a blocked sewer issue and prevent sewage water from overflowing outside the property and possibly getting inside the house.
-They are also caused by the entry of tree roots inside the drain pipes due to a crack or broken pipe, so an annual check of your sewer pipes is also one good preventive measure to ensure that you don’t get this issue.
+• They are also caused by the entry of tree roots inside the drain pipes due to a crack or broken pipe, so an annual check of your sewer pipes is also one good preventive measure to ensure that you don’t get this issue.

-Check your gutters and roof and clear and clean them of any debris.
-Your gutters can become blocked with leaves, twigs, and branches that have accumulated on top.
+• Your gutters can become blocked with leaves, twigs, and branches that have accumulated on top.

-So when a heavy downpour occurs, this causes water to overflow and run down the eaves and can go inside your house and trickle down your roof.
-Make sure then to clean your roof of debris and trim trees that are near your roof to prevent leaves from accumulating on top.
+• So when a heavy downpour occurs, this causes water to overflow and run down the eaves and can go inside your house and trickle down your roof.

 Always remember, preventive measures are the best approach in order to prevent water damage from occurring on your property.
 If you got any plumbing work done, call your expert plumbers right away.

-Here is another article that you may find interesting in regards to “Plumbing tips for Autumn“.
+📖 Here is another article that you may find interesting: Plumbing Tips for Autumn.

-If you got any electrical and plumbing problems don’t hesitate to call us at 13 10 91 to fix the problem right away.
-We serve areas in Canberra, Newcastle, Hunter Valley, Central Coast, Lake Macquarie & Port Stephens.
+📞 If you got any electrical and plumbing problems, don’t hesitate to call us at 13 10 91 to fix the problem right away.

 How To Remove Tree Roots From a Sewer Drain Line - Manual Extraction

 Restore your sewer line’s flow and bid farewell to tree root troubles today!
 Our expert guide provides a step-by-step video tutorial on how to manually extract tree roots.
+Don’t let roots continue to clog up your system – begin watching now!

 THE DOCTOR GETS IT DONE